Payroll Help

 Enter the employee's bank account details, including a contact name and phone number.

-Change the password used for emailing payslips and P60s (Opera 3 only if that feature is used).
+Change the password used for emailing payslips, P60s and P45s (Opera 3 only if that feature is used).